Giteeka/MyCryptoApp/README.md

 Demo project for fetching all crypto coins fro API and Calculator for crypto currency to fial currency or cryto currency to another cryoti currency conversion.
 --------------
+**Convert Crypto currency to top 10 Fiat currency like USD, INR etc. Also convert one crypto currecncy to another crypto currency like BTC, ETH, LTC**

 **Tool used to create this project**